ssadedin/bpipe/docs/Guides/JMS.md

 ## Using Response Messages

-If you are integrating Bpipe into a larger system, it is likely that you will want to know the status of the pipeline that run (did it succeed, fail, where is it up to, etc).
+If you are integrating Bpipe into a larger system, it is likely that you will want to know the status of the pipeline that ran (did it succeed, fail, where is it up to, etc).

 To support these use cases, the Bpipe Agent will send messages to a "response queue".
 This can be set to a fixed value in the agent configuration: